nayehi/ShinyUFO/README.md

 # Introduction
 This project describes a Shiny Application that displays information about UFO sightings in the United States.
 The application uses Leaflet to generate a U.S. map showing the phenomenon of UFO sightings by location.
-The user chooses the year to display by adjusting a slider.
+The user chooses the year to display.
 Clusters are generated interactively, reforming as the user zooms in or out.
 Each individual observation, when clicked, displays a popup showing the associated UFO Shape and Date.
 In addition, a table beneath the map displays the total count for each UFO Shape for the year.